im-open/ghas-enablement/README.md

 As you can see, the object takes a number of boolean keys:

-- `createDraftPr`
-  - Set to `true` if you would like Code Scanning PRs to be created in `Draft` mode
-- `createIssue`
-  - Set to `true` if you would like Github Issue created with PRs.
-See [Issue Text](./src/utils/text/issueText.ts) for file template.
-- `enableCodeScanning`
-  - Set to `true` if you would like to enable CodeQL, Terraform, and PowerShell scanning support
-- `enableDependabot`
-  - Set to `true` if you would like to enable Dependabot Alerts for the repo.
-- `enableDependabotUpdates`
-  - Set to `true` to get Dependabot Security Updates
-- `enablePushProtection`
-  - Set to `true` if you would like Push Protection enabled for the repo.
-- `enableSecretScanning`
-  - Set to `true` if you would like secret scanning enabled.
 - `primaryLanguage`
   - Comma separated list of supported Code Scan languages that the repo has:
     - javascript